-It is up to the writer to uphold academic integrity and avoid plagiarism.
+It is up to the writer to avoid plagiarism.
 Here are a number of resources that discuss what to consider when writing to insure academic integrity:

 Some language resources for writers who are not native English speakers and would like a little extra help or practice.